Sweating: Causes & Treatments

 Eccrine glands are found nearly all over your body, within the deep layers of your skin, where they connect to the outer layer of your skin via ducts.
 These glands are stimulated by the nervous system to produce sweat – a clear, odourless fluid – when your body temperature rises.
 Sweat from the eccrine glands is made mainly from water along with other substances such as sodium and chloride.
 Eccrine sweat glands account for about three quarters of your body’s sweet glands.
 The remaining quarter are mainly made up of apocrine sweat glands.
 These are mostly found in areas with lots of hair follicles, including your armpits and your groin.

-Meanwhile apocrine glands are thought to secrete fluid as a response to anxiety, nervousness and other types of emotional stress (experts believe they are stimulated by hormones rather than the nervous system).
+Meanwhile apocrine glands are thought to secrete fluid as a response to anxiety, nervousness and other types of emotional stress (experts believe they are stimulated by hormones rather than the nervous system, since they only start to function at puberty when they are stimulated by sex hormones (i) ).
 Like the fluid produced by eccrine glands, this fluid is odourless until it mixes with the bacteria on your skin.